|

 "He did try to dissuade me."

 "But, of course, you knew better.
-I begged you not
+I begged

-"He was too late to stop me"
+"He was too late to stop me."

 "He lied to me!"

-"Only to protect you, Eowyn; you know that"
+"Only to protect you, Eowyn; you know that."

 "How are things worse now?"